nginx/unit-docs/source/include/howto_change_ownership.rst

-Run the following command for each directory containing app code or data so Unit can access it:
+Run the following command so Unit can access :nxt_hint:`the application directory <If the application uses several directories, run the command for each one>`:

 .. code-block:: console